-Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey 88.4% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
+Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
+96.8% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.
-Following comments about the time taken to prepare prescriptions, the manager had had a meeting with the attached GP practice to ensure that people were given realistic waiting times by their team members.
+Following feedback about the waiting area, the position of nearby units had been adjusted to create more space.
+The queuing system had also been made much clearer to improve the flow.
+The manager shared some recent positive feedback received online praising the RP for supplying medicines following a referral on the Community Pharmacy Consultation Service (CPCS).